DOGTOR-LEARNING/dogtor_app/README.md

 # 🐶 Dogtor — Your Smart Study Buddy

-Dogtor is a cross-platform AI-powered learning app designed for junior and senior high school students.
+Dogtor is a cross-platform AI-powered learning app designed for junior and senior high school students!
 It generates personalized quizzes, tracks student progress, and sends smart reminders to optimize learning efficiency.

 📱 Available on **iOS & Android** | 🧠 Built with **Flutter + FastAPI**